robbiebmorris/SHA-256-From-Scratch/README.md

-# Custom SHA256 Algorithm
+# SHA256 From Scratch

-This is a custom implementation of the SHA256 (Secure Hash Algorithm 256-bit) algorithm.
+This is a from scratch implementation of the SHA256 (Secure Hash Algorithm 256-bit) algorithm.
 The algorithm takes an input text and produces a 64-character hexadecimal hash value.

 ## Features